particle-iot/docs/src/content/reference/device-os/firmware.md

 Note: The hardware random number generator has a limit to the number of random values it can produce in a given timeframe.
 If there aren't enough random numbers available at this time, this function may be block until there are.
 If you need a large number of random values you can use this function to seed a pseudo-random number generator (PRNG).

-Note: Only available on Gen 2 (Photon, P1, Electron, E-Series), and Gen 3 (Argon, Boron, B-Series SoM, Tracker SoM).
-Not available on the Spark Core.
+Note: This is not available on the Spark Core, but is available on all Gen 2, Gen 3, and Gen 4 devices.

 ## EEPROM